rackerlabs/technical-blog/_posts/2020-05-20-aws-multi-account-management-with-landing-zone.md

 authorAvatar: 'https://s.gravatar.com/avatar/685794a71af4ba6a72bb679304669e9a'
 bio: "I am a Specialist Solutions Architect at Rackspace.
 In my younger days, I earned a degree in Information Systems from City University, London, United Kingdom.
-I have close to 15 years of technical IT experience in various industries from maintaining data centers for multiple companies to deploying cloud infrastructure for a global media company.
-With my experience, I now help companies from a variety of industries to solution their environment in the cloud and be a sounding board to advise customers on their technical challenges."
+I have close to 15 years of technical IT experience in various industries, from maintaining data centers for multiple companies to deploying cloud infrastructure for a global media company.
+With my experience, I now help companies from various industries develop solutions for their environment in the cloud and act as a sounding board to advise customers on their technical challenges."
 categories:
     - AWS
 metaTitle: "AWS multi-account management with Landing Zone"